risingwavelabs/rfcs/rfcs/0013-use-backfill-to-let-mv-on-mv-stream-again.md

 # Use Backfill To Let Mv On Mv Stream Again

+## Backfill definition

+To backfill: The act of replaying historical data.

 ## Summary

 Currently, if we want to create a mv A on another mv B, we need to first scan mv B with a snapshot which will cause us to buffer all stream update messages from mv B during the snapshot reading.
 This unbounded buffer will consume unbounded memory and also make the streaming processing stuck in some way.
 This RFC tries to use backfill to save mv-on-mv from buffering all update steam messages.